Agents of Shinra

 - Guns Akimbo: Reiji with a magnum revolver and lever-action shotgun, Xiaomu with dual pistols

-- Leitmotif: Yuragi no Machi no Arisu; in Super Robot Wars OG Saga: Endless Frontier, this is translated as "Alice in Fluxland"
+- Leitmotif: Yuragi no Machi no Arisu; in Super Robot Wars OG Saga: Endless Frontier.
+It literally means "The Trembling City of Aris", but is translated as "Alice in Fluxland".

 - The Musketeer: Both Reiji and Xiaomu use a mix of guns and melee weapons.

 - Shout-Out: Their Multiple Assault Juu no Kata ("Gun Kata") and Reiji's finishing pose following the attack are one to Equilibrium.
-In Endless Frontier, Xiaomu's pose winds up being one to Ultraviolet.
+In Endless Frontier, Xiaomu's pose winds up being one to Ultraviolet (2006).

 - Wife Husbandry: Considering Xiaomu is 765 years old while Reiji's in his 20s...